-18. Inadvertent Disclosure of Confidential Information Covered by Attorney-Client Privilege or Work Product.
-The inadvertent disclosure or production of any information or document that is subject to an objection on the basis of attorney-client privilege or work-product protection, including, but not limited, to information or documents that may be considered Confidential Information under the Protective Order, will not be deemed to waive a party's claim to its privileged or protected nature or estop that party or the privilege holder from designating the information or document as attorney-client privileged or subject to the work product doctrine at a later date.
+15. Inadvertent Disclosure of Confidential Information Covered by Attorney-Client Privilege or Work Product.
+The inadvertent disclosure or production of any information or document that is subject to an objection on the basis of attorney-client privilege or work-product protection, including, but not limited, to information or documents that may be considered Confidential Information under the nature or estop that party or the privilege holder from designating the information or document as attorney-client privileged or subject to the work product doctrine at a later date.
 Any party receiving any such information or document must return it upon request to the producing party.
-Upon receiving such a request as to specific information or documents, the receiving party must return the information or documents to the producing party within five business days, regardless of whether the receiving party agrees with the claim of privilege and/or work-product protection.
+Upon receiving such a request as to specific information or documents, the receiving party must return the information or documents to the producing party within 10 days, regardless of whether the receiving party agrees with the claim of privilege and/or work-product protection.
 Disclosure of the information or document by the other party prior to such later designation will not be deemed a violation of the provisions of this Order.
-The provisions of this section constitute an order pursuant to Rules 502(d) and(e) of the Federal Rules of Evidence.
+The provisions of this section constitute an order pursuant to